The State of Ohio considers a juvenile to be anyone under the age of 18.

 That means some children get into trouble simply because they see other kids doing it.
 This is especially true when children begin taking drugs and drinking alcohol.

 There is no single cause of juvenile delinquency.
-The juvenile courts can try to identify the causes of delinquency in each case and work with you to correct your child’s behavior.
+Juvenile courts can try to identify the causes of delinquency in each case and work with you to correct your child’s behavior.

 Contact an Ohio Criminal Defense Attorney Today